xDavide9/xDavide9/README.md

 # Hi there 👋

-My name is xDavide9 and I am an 19 years old software developer
+My name is xDavide9 and I am a 19 years old software developer

 ⭐ Always chase your passions ⭐